Bad Credit Mortgages in Scotland

 Missed payments or defaults

-Missed loan or mortgage repayments or defaults will create a black mark on your credit history.
+Missed loan, mortgage repayments, or defaults will create a black mark on your credit history.
 But don’t panic.
 It’s still possible to get a mortgage with these on your record.
-Lenders may just ask for a detailed explanation of the circumstances or, in some cases, you may need to use a specialist lender.
+Lenders may ask for a detailed explanation of the circumstances, or, in some cases, you may need to use a specialist lender.

 It’s worth noting that some missed payments are considered more serious than others.
 For example, lenders may be more reluctant to lend to you if you’ve missed mortgage or other secured loan payments than if you’ve skipped a payment on an unsecured loan or a mobile phone contract.